-"(2) In preparing the report required by this subsection, the Secretary shall use and include information submitted to the Secretary in the reports required under subsections (a) and (b) of this section.
+(2) In preparing the report required by this subsection, the Secretary shall use and include information submitted to the Secretary in the reports required under subsections (a) and (b) of this section.

-"RESPONSIBILITIES OF THE SECRETARY
+RESPONSIBILITIES OF THE SECRETARY

-"SEC.
-108. (a) The Secretary, not later than one hundred eighty days after the date of enactment of any Act amending the provisions of this title, shall promulgate such regulations as may be required for the implementation of such amendments.
+Sec.
+108. [42 U.S.C.
+6007] (a) The Secretary, not later than one hundred eighty days after the date of enactment of any Act amending the provisions of this title, shall promulgate such regulations as may be required for the implementation of such amendments.

-"(b) Within ninety days after the date of enactment of the Developmental Disabilities Act of 1984, the Secretary of Health and Human Services and the Secretary of Education shall establish an interagency committee composed of representatives of the Administration for Developmental Disabilities of the Department of Health and Human Services, the Office of Special Education and Rehabilitative Services of the Department of Education, the Department of Labor, and such other Federal departments and agencies as the Secretary of Health and Human Services and the Secretary of Education consider appropriate.
+(b) Within ninety days after the date of enactment of the Developmental Disabilities Act of 1984, the Secretary of Health and Human Services and the Secretary of Education shall Model (C) establish an interagency committee composed of representatives of the Administration for Developmental Disabilities, the managemental disabilities, and the managemental disabilities Administration on Children, Youth and Families, the war was a second Administration on Aging, and the Health Resources and Services Administration; of the Department of Health and Human Services, the Office of Special Education and Rehabilitative Services of the Department of Education, the Department of Labor, and such other Federal departments and agencies as the Secretary of Health and Human Services and the Secretary of Education consider appropriate.
 Such interagency committee shall meet regularly to coordinate and plan activities conducted by Federal departments and agencies for persons with developmental disabilities.
+Each meeting of the interagency committee (except for any meetings of any subcommittees of the committee) shall be open to the public.
+Notice of each meeting, and a statement of the agenda for the meeting, shall be published in the Federal Register not later than 14 days before the date on which the meeting is to occur.

-"EMPLOYMENT OF HANDICAPPED INDIVIDUALS
+EMPLOYMENT OF HANDICAPPED INDIVIDUALS

-"SEC.
-109. As a condition of providing assistance under this title, the Secretary shall require that each recipient of such assistance take affirmative action to employ and advance in employment qualified handicapped individuals on the same terms and conditions required with respect to the employment of such individuals by the provisions of the Rehabilitation Act of 1973 which govern employment (1) by State rehabilitation agencies and rehabilitation facilities, and (2) under Federal contracts and subcontracts.
+Sec.
+109. [42 U.S.C.
+6008] As a condition of providing assistance under this title, the Secretary shall require that each recipient of such assistance take affirmative action to employ and advance in employment qualified handicapped individuals on the same terms and conditions required with respect to the employment of such individuals by the provisions of the Rehabilitation Act of (sic) which govern employment (1) by State rehabilitation agencies and rehabilitation facilities, and (2) under Federal contracts and subcontracts.